10up/theme-scaffold/README.md

 ### Visual Regression Testing

 These npm commands are sugar syntax for base backstop commands to target specific configurations.
+See the [default config file](https://github.com/10up/theme-scaffold/tests/visual/local-visual-test.json)

 `npm test:visual-reference` (set base for future tests)

 `npm test:visual-test` (run vrt against base)

-`npm test:visual-approve` (set latest test as new base)
+`npm test:visual-approve` (set latest test as new base, this doesn't check that the latest test passed, and there's no undo, so ensure the tests are all valid before approving)

 ## Contributing